 - 2000 passengers

-Norwegian Spirit is the one and only ship in this class, and is newly refurbished to a fantastic standard.
+Norwegian Spirit is the only ship in this class and is newly refurbished to a fantastic standard.
 It’s a smaller cruise ship, ideally suited to adults.

 Sleek and elegant, it gives you all the amenities you want on a laid-back cruise, plus some great restaurant options.

-And it’s smaller size means that we are expecting some exciting itineraries to be allotted to this ship.
-Starting in December 2021 with cruising the waters of Australia and New Zealand.
-The sailings in Australia and New Zealand have some beautiful itineraries.
-Here is our top pick of a package cruise in Australia and New Zealand on board Norwegian Epic!
+And its smaller size means we expect some exciting itineraries to be allotted to this ship.
+For example, the sailings in Australia and New Zealand have some fantastic itineraries.
+Here is our top pick for a package cruise on board Norwegian Epic in Australia and New Zealand!